NavaraCloudServices/github-copilot/exercisefiles/Exercises_developer.md

   - Receive by querystring a parameter called *colorName*
   - read the `colors.json` file and return the *hex* field of the right collor

-  >Paste the above information in the GitHub Copilot Chat window and make it as detailed as possible.
-GitHub Copilot will use by default the open file as context in order to generate the suggestion.
+  >Drag and drop `colors.json` in the chat windows.
+  Ask GitHub Copilot in the chat three implementations so you can choose.

 #### **/GiveMeARandomChuckNorrisQuote**: